octopus-network/hermes/e2e-astar/README.md

 ## Intro
 The e2e script is responsible for testing IBC use cases between the substrate chain and the cosmos chain.
 The current test cases are:
+### Establish Client, Connection, and Channel to Connect the 2 Chains
 + tx raw create-client
 + tx raw update-client
 + tx raw conn-init